aledipa/Free-GPT4-WEB-API/README.md

 ## Notes

-- The demo server may be overloaded and not always work as expected. (at the moment it should be fine)
+- The demo server may be overloaded and not always work as expected.
+(Check the "Demo Server Status" above)
 - Any kind of contribution to the repository is welcome.

 ## Todo ✔️
 - [x] Fix Demo Server
-- [ ] Update README
-- [x] Fix Repository
-- [x] Update Docker Image
+- [x] Update README
-- [x] Add A.I. provider choice
-- [x] Add GUI